birdup000/ADHD-TaskManagementPanel/README.md

 # ADHD-TaskManagementPanel (Still in Development)
 Task management fundamentally ensures focused work, better time usage and less procrastination, while aiding memory, boosting efficiency, promoting deadline adherence, tracking goal progression and reducing stress.
 It's a universal tool beneficial for all, including those with ADHD and without.
+Also Mental health is important in general so that is why I decided to make this application as it would be a game changer in helping everyone overall and you'll be able to see the code so you know what is running yay for open-source!!

 # Plans